 If you work in a design agency then you have coworkers who are often more than willing to lend their opinion.
-But working freelance is another story and personal projects are the same way.
+However, working freelance is another story and personal projects are the same way.

 Every developer knows about Stack Overflow and how useful it can be for problem solving.
 The stack network includes many other sites including GD Stack Exchange.
-This is a community focused on solving graphic design problems including print and digital work.
+This is a community focused on solving graphic design problems, including print and digital work.

 Graphic Design Exchange should only be used for solving problems or answering technical questions.
-This is not a site meant for personal critiques, but rather it’s for learning how to do something.
+This is not a site meant for personal critiques, rather it’s for learning how to do something.
 If you have a particular question about recreating a pattern or how to do a certain task in Illustrator, then you’ll take away a lot from this community.

 Reddit is currently the most popular social news community on the web.
 It took the place of Digg and drives an enormous amount of traffic each day.
-Topics of discussion are split into sub-reddits which are like mini communities.
+Topics of discussion are split into sub-reddits, which are like mini communities.